Mon Repos Conservation Park Bundaberg

 • On nights where multiple turtles arrive early, there are enough turtles for multiple tour groups to go onto the beach at the same time for an early night experience.
 When turtles arrive later, your tour might begin as late as midnight.

-• Expect to wait for your Turtle Encounter tour’s turtle and be prepared for a longer wait if turtles are arriving late—pack a favourite book or similar activity that is easy to carry.
+• Expect to wait for your Turtle Encounter tour’s turtle and be prepared for a longer wait if turtles are arriving late—pack a favourite book or similar activity that is easy to carry and not disruptive for other guests.

 • Your total visit time for Mon Repos Turtle Encounter tour can be up to six hours.